 The decision of the Solicitors Disciplinary Tribunal

 In case number 11657/2017, the Solicitors Disciplinary Tribunal (SDT) suspended a young lawyer from practicing for two years since 28th November 2017.
-This sanction was suspended for three years since the same date if specific conditions listed in the paragraph 69.2 of the decision were met.
+This sanction was suspended for three years since the same date if specific conditions listed in the paragraph 69.2 of the decision

 As said in the title of this publication, the SDT “pitied” on the young lawyer by applying mitigating circumstances, due to the context in which the infractions of both the Solicitors Regulation Authority (or SRA) Principles 2011 and the SRA Code of Conduct 2011 occurred.
 Among the breaches alleged by the SRA, the worst one was the backdating of communications with clients and counterparties.

 During the sanction procedure, Ms. D.A., the Firm’s Director of Regulation, People, and Standards (in charge of, among other things, preserving and fostering well-being among the Firm’s employees) testified that she was not aware of the lawyer’s loss of hair and weight.
 Neither was she aware of the several occasions on which the lawyer cried at the office.
 All of this as a consequence of the anxiety that billable hours objectives were causing on her.
 Such stress

 Notwithstanding ruling that the young lawyer’s conducts were “dishonest” (paragraph 51 of the decision), the SDT also considered that in the case at hand certain mitigating circumstances concurred, as far as: